alicewriteswrongs/gpg_workshop/gpg.markdown

 [Debian guide](http://keyring.debian.org/creating-key.html)

 If not we'll use the wizard in Thunderbird/Enigmail!
+There's a guide to doing so from the [FSF here](https://emailselfdefense.fsf.org/en/) and from the [EFF here](https://ssd.eff.org/en) (look under 'how to use GPG for Linux/Windows/Mac OS).

 ##Import a key